ut0mt8/k8sqndway/README.md

 ```

 ---

 # Bootstrapping the Kubernetes Control Plane

 In this section you will bootstrap the Kubernetes control plane across three nodes and configure it for high availability.
 The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `ctl1`, `ctl2`, and `ctl3`.
+The commands in this section must be run on each controller instance: `ctl1`, `ctl2`, and `ctl3`.
 Login to each controller instance using ssh.

 ## Provision the Kubernetes Control Plane